Greenhouses

 While greenhouses naturally trap some solar heat during the day, they don’t always stay warm enough overnight, especially in colder regions or during freezing spells.

-This will depend on your greenhouse materials and crops; however, you can find the detailed estimates for your structure using the USDA virtual grower.
+This will depend on your greenhouse materials and crops, but you can find the detailed estimates for your structure using the USDA virtual grower.

 USDA Zone Winter Temps (°F) Estimated Heating Cost Insulation Needed